July 14, 2024

 Thanks to everyone who has dropped a note about this site or any of the films explored here.
 There have been a few questions along the lines of "What should I watch/Where should I start?"
 Of course our tastes are all different and "mumblecore" only loosely unites all of these films.
 But I think "Open Five", "Drinking Buddies", "Audrey the Trainwreck", "Funny Ha Ha" and "Humpday" are all rewarding introductions.

-Of course with any feedback or recommendations of your own.
+Of course feel free to reach out with any feedback or recommendations of your own.

 Happy New Year!